Tiny, Ontario: History

 The township was named in 1822 after a pet dog of Lady Sarah Maitland (1792–1873), wife of Sir Peregrine Maitland, Lieutenant Governor of Upper Canada.
 Two other adjoining townships were also named for her pet dogs, Tay and Flos (now Springwater Township).

 Humans have occupied the area now known as Tiny Township for at least 11,000 years.
 Excavations in what is now Awenda Provincial Park in the 1970s uncovered four archaeological sites dating from the Paleo-Indian period.
 For much of the Pre-Contact period, the Indigenous peoples of the area would have been hunter-gathers living mostly in small family groupings which would come together in larger groupings during particular times of the year to collect resources such as fish or berries.

 Around 1100 C.E., agriculture was introduced to south Central Ontario, with people growing corn, beans, squash, tobacco, and sunflowers.
 This led to the development of villages centred around longhouses.
 By 1600 C.E., the five nations of the Huron-Wendat Confederacy had established their villages in the territory they called Wendake, a part of which included what we now call Tiny Township.

-Starting in 1615, French Catholic missionaries, first Recollets and then, in 1625, Jesuits, began proselytizing among the Huron-Wendat in what was then called Huronia.
+Starting in 1615, French Catholic missionaries, first Récollets and then, in 1625, Jesuits, began proselytizing among the Huron-Wendat in what was then called Huronia.
 The Jesuits built the mission Sainte-Marie among the Hurons and wrote extensively about the Huron-Wendat culture.
-In 1636, Jesuit missionary Jean de Brebeuf observed and wrote about The Huron Feast of the Dead which occurred at the Huron-Wendat village of Ossossané which was located in what is now Tiny Township.
+In 1636, Jesuit missionary Jean de Brébeuf observed and wrote about The Huron Feast of the Dead which occurred at the Huron-Wendat village of Ossossané which was located in what is now Tiny Township.